Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 - Samsung Pay – for Samsung users

-Best e-wallet in Malaysia in this category: Highly depend on which feature you’re looking for
+Best e-wallet in Malaysia in this category: Depends which of these services you already use

 Which one do you think is the best e-wallets in Malaysia?